smRid/PixGen/README.md

 **⭐ If you found this project useful, consider giving it a star!**

-Made with ❤️ using Next.js, React, Tailwind CSS, HeroUI, Better Auth, MongoDB, and Vercel
+Made using Next.js, React, Tailwind CSS, HeroUI, Better Auth, MongoDB, and Vercel

 </div>